9 Movies To Watch This Halloween That Will Actually Scare You

 Ava DuVernay shatters the myth of racial progress in the United States with this dissection of the country’s 13th Amendment to the Constitution, which reads, "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States."
 Based on that sentence alone, DuVernay is able to construct a legitimate argument that through its mass incarceration of mostly black men, the U.S. still practices slavery.
 We’ll give you some time to let that sink in.

 There are few things more viscerally terrifying than armed conflict, and the one depicted in this immersive documentary is happening right at our doorstep.
 Filmmaker Matthew Heineman embeds himself with two vigilante groups—one in Mexico and one in Arizona—who take the law into their own hands by going up against ruthless drug cartels.
 The access Heineman gets is more hair-raising than the best Hollywood thriller.

 Joshua Oppenheimer’s landmark documentary about the Indonesian genocide blew minds when it opened in 2013, for the simple fact that no one had ever seen anything quite like it.
 Oppenheimer tracks down some of the perpetrators behind the mass executions of accused communists that began in 1965 (and claimed approximately 2.5 million lives) and has them reenact their barbaric crimes, using costumes and special effects.
 These men, in their old age, don’t deny their crimes, but on the contrary, seem proud of them.
 This is a terrifying look at the darkest side of human nature.

 The impact of this deeply disturbing and heartbreaking documentary was profound.
 An exposé in the truest sense of the word, the revelations in this movie about the treatment of killer whales in captivity was essentially responsible for a steep decline in attendance at SeaWorld, the main target of the film’s ire.
 It’s a testament to how damaging and devastating this film is.

 In the age of Obama, we expect our government to play by the rules.
 But as this scathing and dread-inducing investigative documentary shows, that would just be naive.
 Here, reporter Jeremy Scahill shines a light on the shadowy Joint Special Operations Command, which essentially has a license to kill anyone, anywhere, as long as it falls under the wide umbrella of the War on Terror (whatever that means).
 As Dirty Wars horrifyingly illustrates, this includes women and children, a harsh reality that often gets scrubbed out in the press.
 Essential viewing.

-Food Inc. The scariest thing about this documentary is that it shows you, in clear and unrelenting terms, that even if you actively try and avoid junk food and eat healthy, it may not be enough.
+The scariest thing about this documentary is that it shows you, in clear and unrelenting terms, that even if you actively try and avoid junk food and eat healthy, it may not be enough.
 That is how broken and corrupt the American food industry is, and Food Inc. does not shy away from hammering that point home until you’re literally sick to your stomach.